abinit/abinit/doc/tutorial/rttddft.md

 stability of the integration.

 In order to do so, copy the input file *trttddft_3.abi* and run Abinit.

+{% dialog tests/tutorial/Input/trttddft_3.abi %}

-This run takes a little longer, you can parallelize by launching Abinit with mpirun if you have access to several cores and that your executable has been correctly compiled with MPI, see [[topic:parallelism]].
+This run takes a little longer, you can parallelize it by launching Abinit with mpirun if you have access to several cores and that your executable has been correctly compiled with MPI, see [[topic:parallelism]].
 A basic parallelisation over $k$-points by simply running Abinit with mpirun is enough.
 There are 28 $k$-points and the best is of course to use a number that divides it, so you could use